Are You Ready to Get Hacked?

 Remove the Malicious Code From Files and Database

 This is the more effective option, but it can prove extremely difficult depending on the hack.
 If you are not completely sure what you are doing, it’s best to use a 3rd party cleaning service.
 Identifying and removing attacks is well beyond this blog post.

 Eliminate the Vulnerability

 This is where the access logs come into play, however, once again this can become a difficult task that you should be confident with when performing it on your own.
-At the end of the day, you need to know the malicious code was removed from your files and database, together with the vulnerability used to access and modify those files and database.
+At the end of the day, you need to know the malicious code was removed from your files and database, together with the vulnerability used to access and modify those files and databases.

 6. Return to Live